keyboard_arrow_up

 Speed Reducers Before the 20th Century

-The earliest account of a speed reducer-esque mechanism was given in the works of Ismail al-Jazari, a Muslim polymath.
-He made mention of gearbox-like arrangements in his book, The Book of Knowledge of Ingenious Mechanical Devices, written around 1206 AD.
-The knowledge he imparted, however, was not widely acted upon.
-Rather, modern speed reducers weren’t developed until the 19th and 20th centuries.
+The earliest known mention of a speed reducer-like mechanism appears in the works of Ismail al-Jazari, a Muslim polymath who described gearbox-like arrangements in The Book of Knowledge of Ingenious Mechanical Devices, written around 1206 AD.
+Despite his detailed accounts, his innovations were not widely implemented, and the development of modern speed reducers did not take shape until the 19th and 20th centuries.

-In 1817, Watt & Boulton Engine, an early British engineering and manufacturing company, came out with a version of the gearbox that used two gears and a governor to maintain rotational speed.
-In 1881, a French company called de Dion-Bouton began producing gearboxes for steam cars.
+In 1817, the British engineering and manufacturing company Watt & Boulton Engine introduced a gearbox design incorporating two gears and a governor to regulate rotational speed.
+By 1881, the French company de Dion-Bouton had begun producing gearboxes for steam-powered cars.

 Advantages of Speed Reducers